johnluetke/WeatherAPI/README.md

 ### How can I use WeatherAPI with my mobile application?

-Since WeatherAPI is written in C#, it can be used on any mobile platform that supports the language.
-Out of the box, this is just Windows Phone.
-However, with commercial tools such as [MonoTouch](http://ios.xamarin.com) and [Mono for Android](http://android.xamarin.com), WeatherAPI can be used by iOS and Android apps as well.
+Since WeatherAPI is written in C# and Java, it can easily be used on any mobile platform that supports those languages Out of the box, this is just Windows Phone and Android.
+However, with commercial tools such as [MonoTouch](http://ios.xamarin.com), WeatherAPI can be used by iOS as well.